Fiscal year

 Some companies, such as Cisco Systems, end their fiscal year on the same day of the week each year: the day that is closest to a particular date (for example, the Friday closest to 31 December).
 Under such a system, some fiscal years have 52 weeks and others 53 weeks.

-The calendar year is used as the fiscal year by about 65% of publicly-traded companies in the United States and for most large corporations in the United Kingdom.
+The calendar year is used as the fiscal year by about 65% of publicly traded companies in the United States and for most large corporations in the United Kingdom.
 That is the case in many countries around the world with a few exceptions such as Australia, New Zealand, and Japan.

 Many universities have a fiscal year which ends during the summer to align the fiscal year with the academic year (and, in some cases involving public universities, with the state government's fiscal year) and also because the university is normally less busy during the summer months.
 In the Northern Hemisphere, that is July to the next June.
 In the Southern Hemisphere, that is the calendar year, January to December.
 In a similar fashion, many nonprofit performing arts organizations will have a fiscal year which ends during the summer, so that their performance season that begins in the fall and ends in the spring will be within one fiscal year.

 Some media/communication-based organizations use a broadcast calendar as the basis for their fiscal year.

+Fiscal years' names are often shortened based on the year in which they end; for example, "fiscal year 2023-2024" and "FY24" are synonymous.